 Bird Banding Demonstrations

 Between April 15-October 15, we are able to host groups at Coyote Creek Field Station for bird banding demonstrations.
 This special experience gives participants the opportunity to see birds up close in the hand!
 Participants get to see each step of the bird banding process and learn why we band birds and what information we learn from collecting banding data.

 We hold an annual Kids Bird Art Contest for people ages 3-17.
 Kids are asked to go outside and observe birds in nature, and then create a piece of artwork that reflects experience and captures their observations.
 Submissions are typically due in the fall, and prizes are awarded in different age categories.
 Learn more about participating in the Kids Bird Art Contest.

 Thank you to supporters for making our youth education programs possible.
-Funding for our programs in recent years has come from the Applied Materials Foundation, Cargill, Midpeninsula Regional Open Space District, Swantz Family Foundation, Open Space Authority, and individual donors.
+Funding for our programs in recent years has come from the Applied Materials Foundation, Cargill, Midpeninsula Regional Open Space District, Swantz Family Foundation, Open Space Authority, Valley Water, and individual donors.
 If you'd like to support our efforts, please consider donating so we can continue engaging kids and their families throughout the Bay Area with birds and science!